opentripmodel/documentation/app/docs/Fundamentals/overview.md

 Many fields are optional, and often data types offer multiple modelling options, such as the many georeference options available on a location.
 However, for your use case some fields might actually be required, even if the OTM specification makes them optional.
-In such cases the recommend approach is to _only_ accept incoming OTM that you are able to process, and return validation errors otherwise.
+In such cases the recommended approach is to _only_ accept incoming OTM that you are able to process, and return validation errors otherwise.
 There is no reason to accept OTM, even if valid, when you are not able to process it anyway.